Cognitive Cardio Math

 1) Students took out the daily math immediately and worked on that day's problems (students kept the daily math in their binders so nothing needed to be passed out or retrieved at the start of class).

-• Often, I'd assign the MG for homework and students would discuss at the beginning of class....this actually ended up being my best option for fitting the spiraling math review into my 40-min classes every day, because it cut down on the time it took for students to complete the problems (especially the time for those who took a little longer to get done).
+• Often, I’d assign the MG for homework and students would discuss at the beginning of class.
+This actually ended up being my best option for fitting the spiraling math review into my 40-min classes every day, because it cut eliminated the time it took for students to complete the problems.

 • While students worked on or discussed the daily math problems, my routine was to circulate, check for homework completion, and answer any questions that came up during the math discussion.